roosterMAP/notes/blackhole.md

 -(r + 2m \ln\left|\frac{r}{2m} - 1\right|) + C
 $$

-[Graphing](https://www.desmos.com/calculator/xyhpjhzc8l) multiple curves each with a different $C$ gives us an array of photon paths falling into the black hole.
-We can see that as r decreases, t increases, and the curve approaches a slope of nearly -1 far from the black hole.
+[Graphing](https://www.desmos.com/calculator/0vj8rdktb9) multiple curves each with a different $C$ gives us an array of photon paths falling into the black hole.
+We can see that as r decreases, t increases, and the curve approaches a slope of nearly $-1$ far from the black hole.
 But t diverges as it approaches the horizon at $r=2m$.
-But on the other side of the horizon it seems to progress as normal.
+But on the other side of the horizon it seems to return to this nice slope oe $-1$.

 It almost makes you want to pull t down from infinity to make this curve continuous through the horizon.
 The good news is we can do just that.
 It turns out that this singularity at $r=2m$ is actually a coordinate singularity and it can be removed using simple coordinate transformation.

 Lets take our radial integral and use it to define a new term $r_\ast$.
 As we observed in our graph earlier, $r_\ast$ contains exactly the logarithmic divergence needed to cancel the divergence in t.
-This is exactly the regularizing behavior we want.
-As I stated above in the most handwavy way possible, we can "pull down" t from infinity by subtracting the divergence in $r_\ast$ (for infalling rays).
+As I stated above in the most hand-wavy way possible, we can "pull down" $t$ from infinity by subtracting the divergence in $r_\ast$ (for infalling rays).
 We do the reverse for outgoing rays.

-Thus we can define two new temporal coordinates: advanced and retarded null coordinates are:
+Thus we can define two new temporal coordinates: *advanced* and *retarded* null coordinates:

 $$
 v = t + r_\ast